 All formats must use the right hashtags.
 LinkedIn place great significance on their value as is evident in updates and the roll out of Creator Mode options.
 Hashtags are tools for search, classification, and identification.
 The first 3 hashtags form part of the content URL which is important.
-Use no more than 4 (3 is optimal) as hashtags work very differently on LinkedIn.
+Use no more than 5 and a minimum of 3 as hashtags work very differently on LinkedIn.

 Hashtag traction is not a spray and pray, make one up from your head on the fly.
 It’s important to research follower numbers as many will be virtually useless.